hermangroup/docs/masternodes/setup.rst

 .. figure:: img/setup-dmt-full.png
    :width: 220px

-   Dash Masternode Tool ready to register a new masternode
+   Historia Masternode Tool ready to register a new masternode

 Then click **Send ProRegTx** and confirm the following two messages: